TheArchiviste/Scala-Lerning/README.md

 - [x] Functional Programming Concepts

 ## 🛠️ Projects & Exercises
-As I progress, I will be working on the following:
 - ✅ Simple File Handling System
 - ✅ Data Structures and Algorithms

-Happy coding! 😊